Upper airway lifelines

 These five categories apply equally to each of the three lifelines.
 The specific interventions within each category are discussed elsewhere in relation to the individual lifelines.
 Categorising optimisations in this manner allows the entire team to track what interventions have been implemented by the airway operator and to offer suggestions in a structured way.

 It is not intended that all the optimisation interventions in a given category are exhaustively implemented for a particular lifeline - this would be both time consuming and inappropriate in most circumstances.
 Instead the optimisation headings serve to encourage the clinical team to consider all of the options, with the airway operator only implementing those thought to be beneficial in a particular context.
 This structured approach to considering optimisation strategies maximises the opportunities for achieving timely entry to the Green Zone by ensuring that the process of achieving a best effort is:

 - Efficient: by minimising both the time and number of attempts to implement all strategies considered to be useful.

-- Rigourous: by minimising the likelihood that potentially helpful interventions are overlooked
+- Rigorous: by minimising the likelihood that potentially helpful interventions are overlooked

 - Defined: by outlining a discrete set of optimisations for a given lifeline and thereby providing an endpoint to optimisation.
 This promotes team recognition that a best effort at a given lifeline has been completed and the need to move on to an alternate technique if alveolar oxygen delivery has not been achieved.